TheBormann/Summaries/Web scraping/Beautiful_soup.md

 Beautiful soup is the most beginner friendly web scraper, but very limited.
 That's because it isn't a real web scraper, it's a module for pulling data out of HTML and XML file.
 The problem with Beautiful soup is, that it doesn't work on it's own.
-For this reason additional libraries are needed along side Beautiful soup:
+For this reason additional libraries are needed alongside Beautiful soup:
 **Request** or urlib 2 as libraries for fetching the HTML and XML files from websites for APIs.
 Additionally to parse the files, **lxml's XML parser**, **lsml's HTML parser**, **HTML5lib** or **html.parser** could be used.
 Advantages of Beautiful soup are:

-1. Easy to understand and perfect for simple tasks where speed isn't that necessary
+1. Easy to understand and perfect for simple tasks, where speed isn't that necessary
 2. It's well documented and has a good community

 ## Example: Weather status